teaching-repositories/sim-lab/README.md

 - **Product Popularity Simulation:** Simulate the rise and fall of product demand, investigate virality factors, and examine different marketing strategies.

+## Documentation

+For more detailed information about using SimNexus, see the [documentation](https://yourproject.readthedocs.io/).

 ## Basic Usage Example